 Want to keep track of your health but aren’t sure where to start?
 Feeling tired, overwhelmed, or just not as healthy as you should be?
-These essential blood tests will give you a good idea of where you stand with your overall health and where you can improve.
+These essential blood tests will give you and your doctor a good idea of where you stand with your overall health and where you can improve.
 And even if you are feeling healthy, these tests will let you peek under the hood and make sure everything is running well.
 Read on to find out which 10 essential blood tests everyone should be getting.

 Why Regular Lab Testing Is A Smart Idea

 Everyone wants to be healthy.
 When you are healthy, you feel great!
 And you want to make sure you feel great most of the time – which is probably why you are reading this article.
 An important way to make sure you stay healthy is to get regular lab tests.
-That’s because without lab tests, it is hard to know exactly what is going on in our bodies.
+That’s because, without lab tests, it is hard to know exactly what is going on in our bodies.

-When we are not feeling well, there is only so much we can conclude based on the symptoms we have.
+When we are not feeling well, there is only so much the doctor can conclude based on the symptoms we have.
 More importantly, many serious health problems can be without any symptoms for years before they become recognizable.
 That is why doctors rely on blood tests to find out what’s going on in our bodies.
 And so should you!

 Taking blood tests on a yearly basis is one of the best steps adults (those of us over 25) can take to maximize well-being and prevent serious diseases.
 Blood tests can warn you before your health takes a turn for the worse.
-You can identify and address many issues before they become more serious, such as diabetes, metabolic syndrome, heart disease or other chronic illnesses that plague our modern society.
+You can identify and address many issues before they become more serious, such as diabetes, metabolic syndrome, heart disease, or other chronic illnesses that plague our modern society.
 This proactive approach to health could add years to your life, even decades in some cases.

 Regular lab testing can also take you a step further than just disease prevention.
-Taking these tests annually will help you stay on top of your game and maximize the quality of your life.
+Taking these tests annually can help you stay on top of your game and maximize the quality of your life.
 You can use them to improve your mood, libido, cognitive function, and overall energy levels.

 Is your doctor already ordering these as a part of your annual check-up?
 Great – you are on track!
 For those of us who aren’t as lucky, let this article serve as a little nudge to incorporate regular lab tests into our busy lives.
 And if you have chronic health issues, these lab tests are a great place to start looking for their root causes.

-10 Essential Blood Tests Everyone Should Get
+10 Essential Blood Tests Everyone Should Be Getting Regularly

 If you don’t have these tests available as a panel (some labs and countries don’t) you can also take them individually.
 A CMP is comprised of 14 biomarkers: glucose, calcium, albumin, protein, sodium, potassium, chloride, bicarbonate (carbon dioxide), AST, ALT, ALP, bilirubin, BUN (urea), and creatinine.

-Lipid panel measures your cholesterol and triglyceride levels.
+A lipid panel measures your cholesterol and triglyceride levels.
 These markers are strongly linked to heart disease.
 To keep things simple, you want to make sure that your good cholesterol (HDL) is high and your bad cholesterol (LDL) and triglycerides are low.